Skip to main content

 • providing clarity to tenure and promotion candidates, as well as department/program chairs and other faculty involved in the process;

-• providing clarity to the Faculty Welfare Committee regarding how Faculty Handbook requirements for tenure and promotion should be best interpreted for faculty in diverse departments and programs.
+• providing clarity to the Faculty Review Committee regarding how Faculty Handbook requirements for tenure and promotion should be best interpreted for faculty in diverse departments and programs.

 Departments and programs are encouraged to use these expectations statements in the following ways: